Rosewood1985/ai-sports-edge/memory-bank/progress.md

 - [x] Created `scripts/update-translation-imports.js` to update import paths across the codebase

 PROGRESS UPDATE: Successfully consolidated the translation files by moving them to the atomic structure.
 The translation files now follow atomic design principles and are located in the appropriate directory (`atomic/atoms/translations/`).
 An index.js file was created to export all translation files, making imports cleaner and more maintainable.
 The context providers were updated to import from the atomic structure.
 A script was created to update import paths across the codebase.
 This consolidation reduces code duplication and improves maintainability by having a single source of truth for translations.

+## Multilingual SEO Implementation

+- [x] Created JavaScript version of SEO configuration (`config/seo.js`) for CommonJS compatibility
+- [x] Maintained TypeScript configuration (`config/seo.ts`) for type safety
+- [x] Defined supported languages (en, es, es-US, es-MX, es-ES) with proper hreflang attributes
+- [x] Created script to generate multilingual sitemaps (`scripts/generateSitemap.js`)
+- [x] Generated language-specific sitemaps for all supported languages
+- [x] Created sitemap index file that references all language-specific sitemaps
+- [x] Included proper hreflang annotations in each sitemap
+- [x] Added x-default hreflang tags pointing to the English version
+- [x] Created script to update SEO base URL (`scripts/update-seo-base-url.js`)
+- [x] Added validation script for hreflang implementation (`scripts/validate-hreflang.js`)
+- [x] Updated .roo-todo.md with incomplete tasks for future work

+PROGRESS UPDATE: Implemented comprehensive multilingual SEO support for English and Spanish (including regional variants) in the AI Sports Edge application.
+Created a JavaScript version of the SEO configuration for CommonJS compatibility while maintaining the TypeScript version for type safety.
+Generated multilingual sitemaps for all supported languages with proper hreflang annotations and x-default tags.
+Created utility scripts for updating the SEO base URL and validating hreflang implementation.

+The implementation follows best practices for multilingual SEO and ensures proper language detection, URL structure, and search engine discoverability.
+This will significantly improve the site's SEO for both English and Spanish-speaking markets.

+Several tasks remain incomplete and have been added to the .roo-todo.md file for future work:

+1. Fix the hreflang validation script to work without Puppeteer or with proper dependencies
+2. Verify the sitemap index file properly references all language-specific sitemaps
+3. Test language detection and redirection in a real browser environment
+4. Test and integrate the dependency update script